twonfi/EPS_Website/CONTRIBUTING.md

 ### IDE/editor setup
 #### PyCharm
-PyCharm config should be automatic
+Use the project inspection settings; everything else should be automatic (run configs)

 #### Visual Studio Code
-Install the extensions marked as recommended in `.vscode/extensions.json` (a.k.a. workspace recommendations, recommended by other users).
-The rest should be automatic.
+Install the extensions marked as recommended in `.vscode/extensions.json` (a.k.a. workspace recommendations, recommended by other users in the workspace), and turn on any other workspace settings.

 ## Editing data
 Department and club data is stored in `elSSGin/pods`; every JSON data file is called a "pod".